reubenfirmin/kdemo.cc/README.md

 # Kotlin.js + Tailwind + Kotlinx.html demos

 This is a set of frontend experiments using Kotlin.js, Tailwind and Kotlinx.html.
 Typesafe UIs with a convenient DSL, and a better IDE experience - what's not to love?
-(This also uses kotlin-browser, a new-i sh library that provides an update to the older org.w3c.dom classes provided in kotlin.js.)
+(This also uses kotlin-browser, a new-ish library that provides an update to the older org.w3c.dom classes provided in kotlin.js, and kotlin-css, a typesafe css builder.)

 Status: weekend code, not yet used in production.